suhailult777/AI-crawler-blocker/.augment/rules/rules.md

 -If there is a bug or error please try to solve the bug or error without removing any code or modify it analyze the bug properly
 -always use shadcn components
--and always use context7 mcp to get the latest docs on everything
+-and always use context7 mcp to get the latest docs on everything -always make sure the code is secure and robust and you are not leaking any data ok use mcps if required to make and enhance the applications security